 Jesus could not have been born.
 The birth of Christ we celebrate every year at

-Christmas, but what is even more important was His conception.
+Christmas, but even more important was His conception.
 This was

 God’s will, like the leper who said to Jesus, “If You are willing, you can

-8-2,3).
-When the Father overshadowed Mary, He was saying to the human race,
+make me clean,” so when the Father overshadowed Mary, He was in a sense saying to the human race,

 willing to suffer for us, knowing it would cause unimaginable suffering not

-just for Christ but also for His Father, who took it personally what happened
+only for Christ but also for the Father, who took it personally what happened

 suffering with us.
 The Bible calls the Holy Spirit the comforter.
 We should